BREAKING: Deliveroo is ditching operations Down Under

 In an email to customers, Deliveroo announced that "like all other companies, [Deliveroo] is now doing business in challenging economic conditions, which requires us to take difficult decisions...In Australia, we have concluded that achieving a sustainable position of leadership in the market is not possible without a disproportionate level of investment which would have highly uncertain returns."

 The number of food delivery services operating across Australia has certainly increased in recent years, as evidenced by the sheer number of delivery people riding their bikes on almost every street you encounter.
-From Uber Eats to Menulog, HungryPanda to DoorDash, and with many people returning to dining in restaurants several times a week, the competition may have proven too tough for Deliveroo.
+With competition from Uber Eats, Menulog, HungryPanda and DoorDash, and with many people returning to dining in restaurants several times a week, the competition may have proven too tough for Deliveroo.

 We too want to thank all the drivers and bike riders who kept us going through lockdown after lockdown, who braved the outside world when the rest of us were stuck on the couch.